 Throughout April and May, a team of NOAA-led researchers will explore the sanctuary's deep seafloor environment.
-Deep-sea environments like those in Channel Islands National Marine Sanctuary provide nurseries and habitat for commercially-important species such as lobster, squid, and sea urchins.
+Deep-sea environments like those in Channel Islands National Marine Sanctuary provide nurseries and habitat for commercially-important species such as squid and sea urchins.
 Some deep coral reefs may also produce chemicals that could be key to the next generation of medicines.
 However, these habitats are under threat.
 The two-week cruise on board the NOAA Ship Bell M. Shimada will shine a light on how these ecosystems are impacted by a variety of stresses facing them, such as ocean acidification.

 When we burn fossil fuels like oil and gas, we release carbon dioxide into the atmosphere.
 When the ocean absorbs this carbon dioxide, chemical reactions occur that reduce seawater pH and the amounts of available calcium carbonate minerals.
 This is known as ocean acidification.
 Calcium carbonate minerals are the building blocks for the skeletons and shells of many marine organisms, including deep-sea corals.